A pawfect experience with a splash of luxury

 If you are bringing a dog, please book one of our designated dog friendly rooms otherwise we may not be able to accommodate you.

 T&Cs apply and please familiarise yourself with our pet rules before booking.
+The maximum number of dogs we accept per room is two without exception.

 A one-off charge of £25 also applies for your stay with us when accompanied by your dog